probot/probot.github.io/_apps/remove-outside-collaborators.md

 Possible Environment Variables:

-- FILE_NAME [default: '.github/remove-outside-collaborators.yml'] - Sets the location/file name of the config yml file
+- FILE_NAME [default: `.github/remove-outside-collaborators.yml`] - Sets the location/file name of the config yml file
-- ORG_WIDE_REPO_NAME [default: 'org-settings'] - Set the repo where to find the config yml file
+- ORG_WIDE_REPO_NAME [default: `org-settings`] - Set the repo where to find the config yml file